 There can be another package for accessing Facebook, and one more for doing something we take for granted, such as a Google search.
 As you can see, the consequences of not having net neutrality are too dreadful to contemplate.

-Doing away with net neutrality would make the internet like your satellite TV connection, where you are required to buy separate packages for news channels, entertainment channels or sports channels.
+Doing away with net neutrality would make the internet like your satellite TV connection, where you need to buy separate packages for news channels, entertainment channels or sports channels.
 Not having net neutrality would pretty much signal the end of the freedom over WWW as we know it.

 Future, There are many who say that initiatives such as Facebook’s Internet.org are an attack against net neutrality.
-But we believe any attempt to do away with net neutrality will be fought against by ordinary people all over the world and it would be a very unpopular move.
+But we believe ordinary people all over the world will fight against any attempt to do away with net neutrality and it would be a very unpopular move.
 Indeed, we expect all national governments to bring in laws to enforce net neutrality, if required to.

-This information was brought to you by DoSpeedTest.com, the most accurate speed test tool.
+You’ve find this information at DoSpeedTest.com, the most accurate speed test tool.
 If you feel your ISP is shortchanging you, or if you are not happy with your internet speed, get a broadband speed test, internet speedtest, bandwidth test or a DSL speedtest done at Do’s Speed Test, the #1 broadband speed test tool on the Internet.